Pestilence (band)

-Pestilence is a Dutch death metal band from Enschede, founded in 1986.
-There have been numerous lineup changes with the band over their -year career, with guitarist and vocalist Patrick Mameli as the only constant member.
+Pestilence is a Dutch death metal band founded in Enschede in 1986.
+They have been through various membership changes throughout their existence, with guitarist-vocalist Patrick Mameli as the sole constant member.
 After disbanding in order to pursue other musical directions in 1994, Pestilence reunited in 2008, and was put on a "permanent hold" in July 2014.
 However, the band reunited once again in October 2016.
-To date, Pestilence has released nine studio albums, and they are often known as part of "progressive death metal's Big Four", along with Death, Atheist, and Cynic.
+To date, Pestilence has released ten studio albums, and they are one of technical death metal's "big four", along with Death, Atheist, and Cynic.